|Date of Birth||4 September 1940, Hollywood, California, USA|

 Mini Bio (1)

 Born Cynthia Anne Culpepper in Hollywood, California on September 4, 1940, she was drawn early to an acting career by her parents, vaudeville and night club entertainer Jack Pepper (ne Edward Jackson Culpepper, 1902-1979)) and his second wife Dawn (Stanton) Pepper (1913-2006), a former dancer who once worked for showman Billy Rose.
-Father Jack, who worked with his two sisters Helen and Winnie Mae in a family act called "Salt and Pepper" and also appeared as a character comedian in films, previously married and divorced Ginger Rogers.
+Her father Jack, who first worked with his two sisters Helen and Winnie Mae in a family act and then a song-and-dance act with Frank Salt called "Salt and Pepper" before headlining as a solo act, also appeared as a character comedian in films.
+He was previously married and divorced from Ginger Rogers.

-Cynthia gained major momentum when she won a regular role in the all-male My Three Sons (1960) sitcom.
-As the girlfriend of oldest son Mike (played by Tim Considine), Pepper was sweet and irresistible with just the slightest overbite, ideally suited to represent the squeaky-clean "Camelot" era on the small screen.
+Cynthia's career gained major momentum when she won a regular role in the all-male My Three Sons (1960) sitcom.
+As the girlfriend of oldest son Mike (played by Tim Considine), Pepper was sweet and irresistible, ideally suited to represent the squeaky-clean "Camelot" era on the small screen.
 On the strength of her "My Three Sons" role, the actress was able to move front-and-center as the star of own lightweight series, Margie (1961).
 Twenty-one at time she was cast as "Roaring 20s" teen flapper Margie Clayton, the powers-that-be smartly placed her comedy in the time slot directly following "My Three Sons" to kickstart the series.
-Despite the efforts, however, the series ended after a season, the comedy proving perhaps a bit too mild and meek to satisfy audience tastes.
+Despite the efforts, however, the series ended after only one season, the comedy proving perhaps a bit too mild and meek to satisfy audience tastes.

-There was still promise on the horizon for Cynthia as 20th Century-Fox was planning on building another TV series around her.
+There was still promise on the horizon for Cynthia as 20th Century-Fox was planning to build another TV series around her.
 However, the financial debacle of Cleopatra (1963) changed all plans and, instead, the studio had to let her go.
 Filmwise, Pepper had the pleasure of appearing in support of Sandra Dee in the frothy comedy Take Her, She's Mine (1963) before winning the co-starring role of PFC Midge Riley opposite Elvis Presley in one of his more ingratiating vehicles Kissin' Cousins (1964).
 Later that year Pepper returned to the "My Three Sons" set to film one final closure appearance as Considine's (now) former girlfriend.
-In it her character learns that Mike has become engaged to another woman.
+In it her character learns that Mike has become engaged to another woman (Meredith MacRae).

 Two subsequent pilots failed to sell and soon Cynthia was being seen with less and less frequency.
 Assorted TV guest parts during this period included such shows as "Perry Mason," "The Addams Family," "Julia" and "The Flying Nun".
 Following a guest part on "The Jimmy Stewart Show" in 1972, Cynthia moved completely out of the limelight save for a lone appearance in the TV-movie Crisis in Mid-air (1979).